Make sure you do not forget these tax deductions.

 - Deduction of Medicare premiums for the self-employed

 Bonus: If you receive interest in an annuity and do not access the funds during the year it was credited, you are not taxed.
-Your accrued interest will be tax deferred for one or any number of years until you decide to access the funds.
-Tax deferral allows you to control when the taxes will be paid on credited interest.
+Your accrued interest will be tax-deferred for one or any number of years until you decide to access the funds.
+Tax deferral allows you to control when the taxes are paid on credited interest.

-Be sure and ask your tax preparer about how these deductions can benefit you.
+Be sure and ask your tax preparer about how these deductions can benefit you and always work with a licensed and authorized professioanl.

 Premium gift for you for registering for my newsletter